 In my article “The Most Complete Crosscut Sled | FREE Crosscut Sled PLANS” I show you step by step how I made my crosscut sled and you can download free plans that can help you build your crosscut sled.

-Make a push stick if you’re wondering, “How can I make my table saw safer?”
+If you’re wondering, “How can I make my table saw safer?”, I would say, make a push stick first!

 A push stick can be as simple or as complex as you want it to be.
 It makes no difference whether it’s a simple scrap piece of wood or a finely crafted push stick, as long as your hands are kept away from the saw blade.